Your First Hop3 Deployment: From Zero to Production¶

 First, let's install Hop3 on your server.
 SSH in and run the installer:

-Grab a coffee—this takes a few minutes.
-The installer creates a hop3 user, installs Python, Node, nginx, and sets up the hop3-server service.
+The installer takes a few minutes.
+It creates a hop3 user, installs Python, Node, nginx, and sets up the hop3-server service.
 When it finishes, you'll see a success message.

 Installing the CLI¶